 The railroads then began a campaign lasting thirteen years to undo Munn.
 Victory came in Chicago, Milwaukee & St. Paul Railway Co. v.
-Minnesota, which involved a challenge to a regulatory structure that conferred rate-making authority on a commission and expressly denied judicial review of its decisions.
+Minnesota, 73 which involved a challenge to a regulatory structure that conferred rate-making authority on a commission and expressly denied judicial review of its decisions.
 For a majority of six, Justice Samuel Blatchford turned Munn on its head:

-The question of the reasonableness of a rate of charge for transportation by a railroad company, involving as it does the element of reasonableness both as regards the company and as regards the public, is eminently a question for judicial investigation, requiring due process of law for its determination.
+The question of the reasonableness of a rate of charge for transportation by a railroad company, involving as it does the element of reasonableness both as regards the company and as regards the public, is eminently a question for judicial investigation, requiring due process of law for its determination.74 after 1877.

-This step was made easier - perhaps possible - by the arrival of new Justices in the years after 1877.
 Of the nine Justices who voted in Munn, only Stephen Field, Samuel Miller, and Joseph Bradley survived in 1890.
 New faces included Blatchford, Melville Fuller, Brewer, John Marshall Harlan, Horace Gray, and Lucius Q.C.
 Lamar.
 Of the holdovers, Field and Bradley took positions in 1890 consistent with their opposing stances in 1877; concurring with Blatchford, Miller did not.
-Thus, of the six who arrived after Munn, only two (Gray and Lamar) joined Bradley's dissent.
+Thus, of the six who arrived after Munn, only two (Gray and Lamar) joined Bradley's dissent.75